502d Air Operations Group

 The unit was first activated as the 502nd Tactical Control Group in December 1945.
-In 1950 it was rushed to Korea where it fought in the Korean War, earning two Presidential Unit Citations for its actions during the war.
-It continued to serve under Far East Air Forces after the war until it was inactivated in October 1957.
+In 1950 it was rushed to Korea where it fought in the Korean War, earning two Presidential Unit Citations for its actions.
+It remained under Far East Air Forces after the war until it was inactivated in October 1957.

 History

 At the beginning of the Korean War, the United States Air Force's only tactical control group was the 502d at Pope Air Force Base, North Carolina.
-To meet the emergency in the theater, Fifth Air Force organized the 6132d Tactical Air Control Squadron, which established a full-scale Tactical Air Control Center at Taegu Air Base, South Korea on 23 July 1950.
+To respond, Fifth Air Force organized the 6132d Tactical Air Control Squadron, which established a full-scale Tactical Air Control Center at Taegu Air Base, South Korea on 23 July 1950.

 Less than three months later, the 502nd and its subordinate squadrons moved from Pope to Korea.
-In October 1950 the 502d replaced the 6132nd in the mission of directing tactical air operations in Korea.
+Elements left behind at Pope by the 502d were used to form the 507th Tactical Control Group there.
+In October 1950 the 502d replaced the 6132nd TCS in the mission of directing tactical air operations in Korea.
 Through its 605th Tactical Control Squadron, the group operated the Tactical Air Control Center and worked with the United States Army in a Joint Operations Center.
 The group's two aircraft control and warning squadrons operated Tactical Air Direction Centers, which used stationary and mobile radar and communications equipment to guide aircraft on close air support missions.
 In November a third aircraft control and warning squadron was activated to reinforce the group.

-The group also deployed Tactical Air control Parties, which accompanied ground units to communicate with strike aircraft.
-These small detachments followed advancing United Nations troops into North Korea in October and November 1950, but the Chinese Communist offensive soon overran several of them.
-The 502d's headquarters and the Tactical Air Control Center, which had been operating from Seoul in November and part of December, were forced to return to Taegu.
+The group also deployed Tactical Air Control Parties, which accompanied ground units to communicate with strike aircraft.
+These small detachments followed advancing U.S. and allied troops into North Korea in October and November 1950, but the Chinese Communist offensive soon overran several of them.
+The 502d TCG's headquarters and the Tactical Air Control Center, which had been operating from Seoul in November and part of December, were forced to return to Taegu.